Meet Marianne

 Around Christmas that year, I gained 15 pounds in 10 days.
 I have since understood that it had actually been caused by high-sodium meals I had consumed at various holiday events.
 I was nearing the end of my doctorate degree, filing a patent application and negotiating a joint venture to further develop the business applications of my research.
 What was once an occasional memory lapse, became full blown cognitive impairment.
 I would attend meetings and not be able to keep up with interactions.
 I just couldn’t track who was saying what.
 I would pray to make it to the end of the meetings without having to intervene since I was incapable of providing any meaningful input.
 I would go home at the end of the day and research “early onset Alzheimer” and “dementia.”
 What I would read didn’t seem to match what I was experiencing.
 Intellectual capabilities had defined me.
 They were vanishing in front my eyes together with my career.
 To this day, the painful devastation it caused is indescribable.

-The calcium channel blocker eventually became less and less effective, and the past repeated itself: my blood pressure became erratic again, and I ended up again in the ER with stubbornly high diastolic blood pressure, which attending physicians discarded while recommending natural remedies if I couldn’t tolerate antihypertensives.
+The calcium channel blocker eventually became less and less effective, and the past repeated itself: my blood pressure became erratic again, and I ended up again in the ER with stubbornly high diastolic blood pressure, which attending physicians discarded while recommending natural remedies since I couldn’t tolerate antihypertensives.

 I pushed through the defense of my doctorate degree, and my life collapsed.
 I looked inflated, like the female version of the Pillsbury dough guy.
 I wasn’t present to anybody anymore, including myself.
 I could no longer exercise without being in excruciating pain.
 Sometimes, I couldn’t even follow the instructions of my personal trainer – as if my brain was missing connectors and was no longer in sync with my body.
 It lasted for months, and I eventually had to abandon the business applications of my research.
 My social and my personal life were in disarray.
 I feared becoming homeless.
 The same “D word” was invoked by the same PCP.
 Even then, I was NOT depressed.
 I was desperately trying to get my life back on track, but couldn’t.
 Not for mental reasons, for physical ones.